Sign in

 Djordje Petrovic will be returning from his loan spell at Strasbourg in the summer, as one of the best goalkeepers in the top five leagues this season, based on the telling data and some hidden statistics.

-His first stint at Chelsea was marred by mixed emotions, yet, it is easy to say he is that goalkeeper that has captured the hearts of the fans the most in recent times.
+His first stint at Chelsea was marred by mixed emotions, yet it is easy to say he is the goalkeeper who has captured the hearts of the fans the most in recent times.
 Here is how the journey began.

 The Start to Life at Chelsea

 Petrovic was not meant to be the first choice upon his arrival at Chelsea in the summer of 2023.
-He was considered still crude given he was coming from a less competitive MLS.
+He was considered still crude, given that he was coming from a less competitive MLS.

-Although he wasn't the best there was, but he did saved the club severally, and ensured their late surge to secure European football for the new season was a success.
+Although he wasn't the best there was, he did save the club severally times and ensured their late surge to secure European football for the new season was a success.

-He won the heart of the fans, but unfortunately not that of the new manager Enzo Maresca, who added one more goalkeeper in Fillip Jorgensen, prompting Petrovic to run.
+He won the heart of the fans, but unfortunately not that of the new manager Enzo Maresca, who added one more goalkeeper in Filip Jorgensen, prompting Petrovic to run.

-Having been told he has no assured place in Enzo Maresca's team, the former New England Revolution of the Major League Soccer shotstopper decided to look for first team opportunities elsewhere, and Chelsea choose to keep him within, loaned him to sister club Racing Club Strasbourg.
+Having been told he has no assured place in Enzo Maresca's team, the former New England Revolution of the Major League Soccer shotstopper decided to look for first-team opportunities elsewhere, and Chelsea chose to keep him within, loaning him to sister club Racing Club Strasbourg.

 Djordje Petrovic: A Man Reborn in Strasbourg